 “I wouldn’t dare.
 But you’ve gotta pay him.
 It’ll make the show.”

 “Any more ideas?”

 “Tons,” I looked at Jack.
 “We’ll add an Astaire & Rogers dance routine.”

-Jack and I revived the ‘Dancing in the Rain’ routine we’d done for Mummy.
-We sang and made the moves right there in the screening room.
+Jack and I revive the ‘Dancing in the Rain’ routine we do for Mummy.
+We sing and dance right there in the screening room.

-It was too much for the suits.
-Amid the laughter, the senior suit conceded.
+It’s too much for the suits.
+Amid the laughter, the senior suit concedes.
 “Okay.
 Okay.
-Enough of chutzpah.
+Enough of the chutzpah.
 This ain’t New York.

 “That’s it,” I yelled.
 “The film and song are called, ‘New York, New York.”